Tearsheet

 Drew Rau, Chief Supply Chain Officer

 Drew Rau has served as Rent the Runway's Chief Supply Chain Officer since September 2023.
-He joined Rent the Runway in November 2021 as VP, Capacity Management and Planning, Transportation, and Loss Prevention, and later became SVP, Supply Chain and Inventory from January 2023 to August 2023.
-Prior to Rent the Runway, Mr. Rau served as VP Global Supply Chain at Overstock.com from November 2020 to November 2021, and as VP of Operations, Agricultural Operations and People Safety at Bowery Farming, an indoor agriculture startup, from February 2019 to November 2020.
-He also held several roles of increasing seniority at Amazon from November 2014 to February 2019, including Director of Fulfillment.
+He joined the company in November 2021 as VP, Capacity Management and Planning, Transportation, and Loss Prevention, and was SVP, Supply Chain and Inventory from January 2023 to August 2023.
+Before his tenure at Rent the Runway, Mr. Rau was VP Global Supply Chain at Overstock.com and VP of Operations at Bowery Farming, an indoor agriculture startup.
+He also held several increasingly senior roles at Amazon, including Director of Fulfillment, from November 2014 to February 2019.

 AI Analysis | Feedback